-In the last year, there’s been an increased uptake on hosted solutions and unified communications, allowing employees to work from home and transition seamlessly between there and the office as required.
+In the last year, there’s been an increased uptake on hosted solutions and unified communications, allowing employees to work from home and transition seamlessly between there and the office as required (hybrid working).
 These secure and reliable solutions can also support staff away from home and even abroad (when safe and sensible to do so).

 2. … with a flexible solution